A Modern Primer on Processing in Memory: Enabling the Adoption of PIM

 \subsection{PIM Runtime: Scheduling and Data Mapping}

-We identify four key runtime issues in PIM: (1)~what {code} to execute near data, (2)~when to schedule execution on PIM (i.e., when is it worth offloading computation to the PIM cores), (3)~how to map data to multiple memory modules such that PIM execution is viable and effective, and (4)~how to effectively share/partition PIM mechanisms/accelerators at runtime across multiple threads/cores to maximize performance and energy efficiency.
-We have already proposed several approaches to solve these four issues, yet much research remains to be done to enable a robust and effective PIM runtime system that can be effective under many conditions.
+We identify \omv{at least} four key runtime issues in PIM: (1)~what {code} to execute near data, (2)~when to schedule execution on PIM (i.e., when is it worth offloading computation to the PIM cores), (3)~how to map data to memory \omv{arrays (at different granularities, including module, bank, subarray, mat)} such that PIM execution is viable and effective, and (4)~how to effectively share/partition PIM mechanisms/accelerators at runtime across multiple threads/cores to maximize performance and energy efficiency.
+We have proposed several approaches to solve these four issues, yet much research remains to be done to enable a robust\omvi{,} effective\omvi{, and efficient} PIM runtime system that can be effective under many conditions.